osmcode/libosmium/README.md

 ## Testing

-There are a few tests using the Boost Unit Test Framework in the "test" directory.
-Many more tests are needed, any help appreciated.
+there are a few unit tests using the boost unit test framework in the "test" directory. many more tests are needed, any help appreciated.

 Run "make test" from the main directory or go to the "test" directory and type